 When I go for my annual check up, the one thing I dread is getting weighed.
-I don’t need a scale to tell me if I’ve gained a few.
+Stepping on the scale and getting confirmation of what my waistband has been telling me always makes me wince.
 But getting my height measured has never been a problem.
 I step right up, shoulders back, stomach in, nice and tall and proud.
 At my last doctor visit, I did that same routine, expecting to hear the same results.
 But this time, my GP informed me I had shrunk a whole half inch.
 I was robbed!

 No longer can I claim I’m (almost) tall enough to be a fashion model or feel superior to my big brother because I have a height advantage.
 Those cute flats I bought for dates I hope to go on were probably a waste of money.
 Chance are, I won’t exactly tower over whomever is the lucky fella.